Tribune Co shareholders' legal woes over 2007 buyout near end

 Sullivan said the deal was approved by independent directors and that creditors lacked sufficient evidence to allege that those directors had tried to defraud them through the buyout of the publisher.

-Lawyer Stephen Newman of Stroock & Stroock & Lavan, which represented a California pension fund in the matter, said the opinion was significant because it protects shareholders and provides companies with guidelines to ensure the validity of M&A deals is not questioned later on.
+Lawyer Stephen Newman of Strook Strook & Lavin, which represented a California pension fund in the matter, said the opinion was significant because it protects shareholders and provides companies with guidelines to ensure the validity of M&A deals is not questioned later on.

 "This litigation has been pending for a long time, but today's ruling is a major development that should put an end to it and give some peace of mind to the thousands of retirees who were dragged unwittingly into it," Newman said.